Uriankhai: History

 The name "Uriankhai' means "uria" (motto, war motto) and khan (lord) in Mongolian.
 The Mongols applied the name to all the forest peoples and, later, to Tuvans.
 They were classified by the Mongols as Darligin Mongols.

-At the beginning of the Mongol Empire (1206-1368), the Uriankhai were located in central Mongolia.
+At the beginning of the Mongol Empire (1206–1368), the Uriankhai were located in central Mongolia.

-In 13th century Yuan China, Rashid-al-Din Hamadani described the Forest Uriyankhai as extremely isolated Siberian forest people living in birch bark tents and hunting on skis.
+In the 13th century, Rashid-al-Din Hamadani described the Forest Uriyankhai as extremely isolated Siberian forest people living in birch bark tents and hunting on skis.
 Despite the similarity in name to the famous Uriyankhan clan of the Mongols, Rashid states that they had no connection.
-During the Ming dynasty, the Jurchens were known among the Chinese as "forest people" (using the Jurchen word, Woji), and this connotation later transferred to the Chinese rendering of Uriankhai, Wulianghai.
+After the fell of the Yuan Dynasty, the Jurchens were known among the Ming Chinese as "forest people" (using the Jurchen word, Woji), and this connotation later transferred to the Chinese rendering of Uriankhai, Wulianghai.

-In the mid-14th century, they lived in Liaoyang in Northeast China.
+In the mid-14th century, there were two different tribes called Uriankhai, one located in Outer Mongolia and the other living in Liaoyang in Northeast China.
+The latter got its name from the fact that its ancestor Jelme came from Uriankhai.
 In 1375, Naghachu, Uriankhai leader of the Mongol-led Northern Yuan dynasty in Liaoyang, invaded the Liaodong Peninsula to restore the Mongols to power.
-Although he continued to hold southern Manchuria, the Ming military campaign against Naghachu ended with his surrender in 1388.
-After the rebellion of the northern Uriankhai people, they were conquered by Dayan Khan in 1538 and mostly annexed by the northern Khalkha.
-Batmunkh Dayan Khan dissolved Uriankhai tumen.
+Although he continued to hold southern Manchuria, the Ming military campaign against Naghachu ended with his surrender in 1387, and these Uriankhians known from historical sources as "Uriankhians of the three guards" (兀良哈三衛) in China.

-The second group of Uriankhai (Uriankhai of the Khentii Mountains) lived in central Mongolia and they started moving to the Altai Mountains in the beginning of the 16th century.
-Some groups migrated from the Khentii Mountains to Khövsgöl Province during the course of the Northern Yuan dynasty (1368-1635).
+On the other hand, the Uriankhai of the Khentii Mountains were conquered by Dayan Khan.
+After the rebellion of the northern Uriankhai people, Bodi Alagh Khan dissolved Uriankhai tumen in 1538 and it later mostly annexed by the Khalkha tumen.
+The northern Uriankhai groups lived in central Mongolia and they started moving to the Altai Mountains in the beginning of the 16th century.
+Some groups migrated from the Khentii Mountains to Khövsgöl Province during the course of the Northern Yuan dynasty (1368–1635).